Smith, Lucy Harth(born: 1888 - died: 1955)

 Lucy H. Smith was born in Virginia, then came to Kentucky in 1910 as an assistant school principal.
 She pushed for the study of Black history in schools.
 She was the second woman president of the Kentucky Negro Educational Association and served as principal of the Booker T. Washington School in Lexington, KY.
 [Maude S. Brown was the first woman president of KNEA.]
-Smith compiled the Pictorial Directory of the Kentucky Association of Colored Women [full-text available at the Kentucky Digital Library].
+Smith compiled the Pictorial Directory of the Kentucky Association of Colored Women.
 She earned her master's degree in education at the University of Cincinnati.
 For more see Library Service to African Americans in Kentucky, by R. F. Jones; Notable Black American Women, Book II; and "Mrs. Lucy Smith pioneered in Ky. education," Baltimore Afro-American, 05/11/1946, p.
 13.